Chairzard/WP-Fonts/README.md

 7. OPTIONAL but highly recommended if your font has kerning (most good fonts that aren’t monospaced do): Repeat steps 1-2, remove any duplicates you previously needed to remove, then use Edit → Copy → Copy Lookup Data on the selected glyphs.
 	- Select all the small-cap glyphs and paste.
 Select all entries on the list that list “’kern’”.
 There will always be multiples of two (there’s a “second glyph” entry at the bottom of the list and a first entry somewhere above it).
 8. Select all the small-cap glyphs.
 Select Element → Transformations → Transform (also available in the right-click menu).
 The origin should have “Glyph Origin” selected, and the box under that (which defaults to Move) should be changed to “Scale Uniformly”.
 This part is subjective.
 I would typically recommend scaling by your font’s x-height percentage.
 You can find the percentage to scale by in most fonts by going to Element → Font Info → OS/2 → Metrics, dividing the X Height by the Capital height, and multiplying that by 100 (if you’re super lazy and want something that looks OK but may not be the ideal, you can just scale by 80%).
 Some badly made fonts may not include this info; in those cases, go to Element → Style → Add Small-Capitals and look at the number listed in the Horizontal and Vertical tabs and use that instead.
 If the default number results in small-caps that are too small for your liking, increase the number by 10-20%.
 IMPORTANT: When scaling non-monospace fonts, make sure “Transform Width Too” and “Transform simple positioning pairs and kern pairs” are checked.
 If you’re scaling a monospace font, uncheck transform width too.
-9. MONOSPACE FONTS ONLY: Right click on any uppercase or lowercase letter (don't use one of the newly created small cap glyphs for this), then go to metrics → set width.
+9. MONOSPACE FONTS ONLY: Right-click on any uppercase or lowercase letter (don't use one of the newly created small-cap glyphs for this), then go to metrics → set width.
 Note the width somewhere (you'll need it soon).
 10. *MONOSPACE FONTS ONLY: Select all glyphs in the font (edit → select → select all), then select edit → Unlink reference.*
 11. *MONOSPACE FONTS ONLY: Select all glyphs, then select metrics → set width.
 Set the width of all glyphs in the font to the number from step 9.
 You need to do this so that FontForge flags the font as a monospace font (this is needed, in turn, so that KOReader recognizes the font as a monospace font).*
 12. *MONOSPACE FONTS ONLY: Select Metrics → Center in width.*